vSphere CSI Driver - Supported Features Matrix

 2.0features are not supported.

 1.0.2is installed on K8s running on vSphere 7.0, the CSI

 2.0on vSphere 6.7U3, vSphere with K8s, TKG ‘Guest’ and PKS 1.7 only support dynamically provisioned block (

 RWX) and read-only-many (

 ROX) file based Persistent Volumes is only available in vSphere 7.0 through vSAN 7.0 File Services.

 - PV Encryption, offline volume grow and Topology/AZ support are only available on block based Persistent Volumes.
 These features are not available with PVs backed by file shares.

-- Offline volume grow requires a minimum Kubernetes version of 1.16+, and is also a beta feature in this release.
+- Offline volume expansion requires a minimum Kubernetes version of 1.16+, and is also a beta feature in this release.
 This feature is enabled by default in vSphere 7.0 for Native K8s and in vSphere 7.0U1 for TKG clusters.

 - Multi-node Control Planes only supports having a single CSI Pod being active at any time (replica = 1 in controller manifest).

 WaitForFirstConsumeris a K8s feature that delays volume binding until the Pod has been scheduled, and is used for Pod and PV placement.